Skip to content

 • Rules and Media Release online form: You can request a link be sent to your parent or legal guardian in the application

-• If English is not your native language, submit scores from the TOEFL iBT or IELTS language proficiency exam along with your application
+• If English is not your native language, submit scores from the TOEFL iBT, IELTS, or Duolingo language proficiency exam along with your application

 Application Tips